Quique Sánchez Flores: Return to Watford

 Flores returned to Watford on 7 September 2019, replacing his compatriot Javi Gracia who was dismissed the same day.
 His team completed a comeback from 2–0 down to draw 2–2 with Arsenal at Vicarage Road in his first game back on 15 September.
 However, one week later, they were defeated 8–0 at the City of Manchester Stadium by Manchester City, with the opposition scoring five goals in the first 15 minutes for their biggest ever Premier League win.

 On 30 November 2019, Watford went away to Southampton and lost 2–1.
 The next day, Flores was sacked after securing only a single victory in his second stint in charge.

 Third Getafe spell

-On 6 October 2021, Flores was presented as Getafe manager for the third time.
+On 6 October 2021, Flores was presented as Getafe manager for the third time, after Míchel was dismissed for not winning any of the first eight games of the season.
+His team were eliminated from the second round of the Spanish Cup on 16 December with a 5–0 loss at Atlético Baleares of the Primera Federación, but seventeen days later achieved the first victory over Real Madrid in nearly nine years with a lone goal by Enes Ünal.

+Flores' side finished 15th in his first campaign back.
+On 27 April 2023, he was relieved of his duties as they fought relegation with seven matches remaining, and was replaced by another returnee, José Bordalás.

+Sevilla

+On 18 December 2023, Flores was appointed at Sevilla, signing a contract until 2025; he was their third coach of the campaign after José Luis Mendilibar and Diego Alonso.
+He won on his debut the following day, 3–0 at second-bottom Granada.

+During a match at Getafe on 30 March 2024, Sánchez Flores, of Spanish Gypsy ancestry, was the victim of racist abuse from behind the coaches' benches.
+As a result of chants against Marcos Acuña in the same game, the hosts were ordered to close sections of their stadium for three matches and fined.
+However, as the insults against the manager were not mentioned in the referee's report, no action was taken with regards to them.

+On 18 May 2024, having secured survival, Sánchez Flores announced he would be leaving the Ramón Sánchez Pizjuán Stadium on 30 June.

 Personal life

 Flores is the nephew of flamenco singer and dancer Lola Flores.
-His father, Isidro Sánchez García-Figueras, was also a footballer and a defender, and Alfredo Di Stéfano was his godfather.
+His father, Isidro, was also a footballer and a defender, and Alfredo Di Stéfano was his godfather.
+His brother and son, named Isidro and Enrique respectively, played football at lower levels.